owenfriend24/temple/full_manuscript_analyses.md

 # Hippocampal representations of temporal regularities increase in scale and symmetry across development
 Analyses are reported below in the same order that they appear in the main manuscript (see Results, STAR Methods, Supplement for extended descriptions analysis logic and details).

 Pre-processing and many initial analysis stages are written to be implemented in high-performance computing environments, while final inferential statistics and subsequent figure generation are primarily carried out in linked Jupyter and R Notebooks.

-Analyses are described in greater detail within linked folders, all of which include their own step-by-step markdowns.
+Some analyses are described in greater detail within linked folders, all of which include their own step-by-step markdowns.
 Example calls to functions also provided, including example launch commands for SLURM jobs and recommended parameters for parallel (multi-subject) or more computationally intensive processing when necessary.

 ## 1. Pre- and post-process raw fMRI and behavioral data using fMRIprep ([extended protocol](https://github.com/owenfriend24/temple/tree/main/1_process_raw_data))